Workplace Vision And Hearing Loss Injuries

 While most cases of permanent work-related hearing loss are gradual in nature as a result of continuous and prolonged exposure to loud noises, some instances of permanent work-related hearing loss arise from single events such as loud blasts or explosions, or physical ear trauma.

 Occupational noise is gauged in terms of decibels of sound.
 A soft whisper weighs in at about 40 decibels, typical conversation emits 60 decibels, a freight train resonates at 80 decibels, a boiler room resounds at 90 decibels, a typical construction site emits 100 decibels, heavy equipment operations resonate at 120 decibels, and a jet engine produces 130 decibels during take-off.

 OSHA is the regulatory body that establishes rules and guidelines for the control of noise exposure in the workplace.
 Per OSHA, the acceptable exposure limit to 90 decibels is 8 hours per day.
-For every 5 decibel increase above 90 decibels an employee’s exposure period is halved.
-For example at 95 decibels an employee’s exposure should not exceed 4 hours; at 100 decibels an employee’s exposure should not exceed 2 hours; and at 105 decibels an employee’s exposure should not exceed 1 hour.
+For every five decibel increase above 90 decibels, an employee’s exposure period is halved.
+For example at 95 decibels an employee’s exposure should not exceed four hours; at 100 decibels an employee’s exposure should not exceed two hours; and at 105 decibels an employee’s exposure should not exceed one hour.

-If you or a loved one suffered a workplace vision and hearing loss injury, contact experienced Lowell workers’ compensation lawyer Jeffrey A. Young for a free consultation.
-Let his experience work for you.
+If you or a loved one suffered a workplace vision and hearing loss injury, contact the Law Office of Jeffrey A. Young for a free consultation with an experienced workers’ compensation attorney.
+Let attorney Jeffrey A. Young’s experience work for you.
+Call 978-654-6670.